What won’t Stine say?

 —toggling between that and lines by Wordsworth, unveiled by Stine in his class:

 Though nothing can bring back the hour

 Of splendor in the grass, of glory in the flower,

 In years that bring the philosophic mind.

 Perhaps Peter is finding Wordsworth was right.
 Through God’s grace and Sue’s kidney, I trust he’ll continue to find strength in and among his loves: family, friends and students; reading, writing, performing (from these may there be no severing)—and, next summer, traveling back to England to lead a 10-day literary excursion.
-The aged eagle’s wings have plenty of spreading left in them.
+The aged eagle’s wings have plenty of spread left in them.

 And though much is taken, much abides at Gordon after Stine.
 Innumerables.
-For starters, two essential courses in the English department, Nobel Prize winners and African Literature; a theatre major and a black box theatre with a plaque bearing his name; and most notably, row upon row of alumni, I among them, whose lives have borne out another of his sayings—that with a liberal arts degree, especially in English, you can think and write and speak ably, so you can do anything.
+For starters, two essential courses in the English department, Nobel Prize winners and African Literature; a theatre major and a black box theatre with a plaque bearing his name; and most notably, row upon row of alumni, I among them, whose lives have borne out another of his sayings—that with a liberal arts degree, especially in English, you can think and write and speak well, so you can do anything.